Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction

-With the metric to quantify the randomness of the data and the prediction performance of a model, we can investigate their relationship in a particular prediction model.
-We start with the content diffusion kernel (CDK) model, which uses a kernel motivated by heat diffusion to learn the latent representation of nodes \citep{CDK}.
-CDK model is one of the earliest works that apply network embedding in information diffusion prediction.
-It relies on the temporal order of the spreading sequence, and does not require additional features such as the network structure or the user profile, which fits the scope of the problem studied here.
-Moreover, CDK model has other variants with very similar designs, which can be used to validate the performance comparison.
-To better identify potential patterns, we start with synthetic data that are less noisy.
+Using APCE to represent the randomness of diffusion data and MAP to represent the prediction performance of the model, we can investigate their relationship in a particular prediction model and establish a correlation pattern between APCE and MAP through extensive experiments.

+\textbf{Model} We start with the content diffusion kernel (CDK) model, which uses a kernel motivated by heat diffusion to learn the latent representation of nodes \citep{CDK}.
+CDK is one of the earliest works that apply network embedding in information diffusion prediction.
+It relies on the temporal order of the spreading sequences, and does not require additional features such as the network structure or the user profile, which fits the scope of the problem studied here.
+Moreover, CDK has other variants with very similar designs, which can be used to validate the performance comparison.